yarikoptic/numfocus.org/content/about.rst

 gives you a way of supporting either a specific project of your choice or all of these great codes at once!

--  NumFOCUS has received 501(c)3 status as a public charity in the United States.

 There are many ways to give.
 We have tried to make it as simple as possible to donate to NumFOCUS.
 Please see the links at the bottom of the `donations page`_.
 Our full bylaws are `available for download`_.

+NumFOCUS has received 501(c)3 status as a public charity in the United States.
+The name NumFOCUS stands for "NumPy Foundation for Open Code for Usable Science".

 .. _donations page: |filename|/donations.rst
 .. _available for download: |filename|/pdfs/bylaws.pdf